Below, the Alliance provides sample talking points and messaging that you can incorporate in your advocacy around H.R. 6.

 - 100k Immigrant Graduates per Year.
 Every year, nearly 100,000 undocumented immigrant students graduate from high school, and many of these students did not have the opportunity to apply for DACA, which makes federal legislation to protect Dreamers even more urgent.

 - States’ Discretion.
-It is essential that states have the discretion to enact policies to facilitate their participate in higher education, particularly around in-state tuition.
+It is essential that states have the discretion to enact policies to facilitate these students' participation in higher education, particularly around in-state tuition.

 - In-State Tuition as a Priority for States.
 Over twenty states and Washington D.C. offer in-state tuition to immigrant students, some through legislative action and other through the university system itself, signalling a desire among states to provide investment in their student population through in-state tuition.